carloslancha/Johnny5/README.md

 # Johnny5
 <img src=johnny5.jpg/>
-> Johnny5 is a question-answer robot based in the conversation system of the clasic graphic adventure or conversational games.
+> Johnny5 is a conversational robot based in the conversation system of the clasic graphic adventure or conversational games.
 > The idea is pretty simple, Johnny5 asks you a question, you answer him and then Johnny5 answers you.
 On the Real World™ we call it "conversation".